Biden Says He Plans to Run Again, to Make It Final in Early 2023

 Trump has criticized Biden's policies sharply and has said he will make an announcement about his plans next week.

-About a potential competition between Trump and Florida Governor Ron DeSantis for the Republican nomination, Biden said it would be "fun watching them take on each other."
+About a potential competition between Trump and Florida Gov. Ron DeSantis for the Republican nomination, Biden said it would be "fun watching them take on each other."

 Biden, in a jovial mood, parlayed with reporters for nearly an hour in the White House State Dining Room and talked about an array of issues including billionaire Twitter owner Elon Musk's ties with other countries.